Central Limit Order Book

 Fragmented across many pools and pairs

-Unified liquidity in a single consolidated order book
+Unified liquidity Pool architecture in a single consolidated order book

 Institutional Suitability